lpulmano/Predicting-RI-from-MIMIC-TC-Ensemble-PRIME-/README.md

 I do not know how to load the individual storm directories in "Testing Set" as testing data for the model.

 I am having great difficulty in loading my custom datasets into the model.

+File paths are in the Windows OS format.